AkashKardile/Shop/README.md

 ## Features

 - **Product Listing**: View a list of products available for purchase.
-- **Product Details**: Click on a product to view more details.
 - **Shopping Cart**: Add products to the shopping cart and manage the cart contents.
-- **Checkout**: Proceed with the checkout process.
-- **Routing**: Navigate between different pages such as home, product details, and cart.
+- **Routing**: Navigate between different pages such as home,  cart.
 - **State Management**: Efficient state management using Redux Toolkit.
 - **Debugging**: State debugging using Redux DevTools.